pw4rn3r/ECE382/notes/L6/ucorrupt2.md

 ## Turn-In Requirements (Bitbucket)

-- Screenshot of your MicroCorruption Profile with the New Orleans level passed.
+- Screenshot of your MicroCorruption "Levels Passed" table (on Profile page) with the New Orleans level passed.